interlay/interbtc-spec/polkabtc-spec/docs/source/spec/oracle.rst

 User Story
 ..........

-This function can be called by any participant to retrieve the BTC/DOT exchange rate as tracked by the BTC-Parachain.
+This function can be called by any participant to retrieve the BTC/DOT exchange rate as tracked by the BTC Parachain.

 Events